 “I had lots of fond memories, and I was thinking a lot about my time there, and how I missed it so much,” she said.

 Then, during a girls’ night out, Williams voiced her desire to find a job that would allow her to avoid mundane office hours and work from home, spending more time with her kids.
-One of her friends, another mom, is also an area rep for ISE.
+One of her friends, another mom, is also an area representative for ISE.
 She suggested that Williams join up.

 Initially, Williams was hesitant.
 How would she find host families?
 And what about linking those families with students?